googleinterns/step54-2020/search-sentiments-map/README.md

 This web application visualizes trending google search topics and their results geographically and performs sentiment analysis on the search results.
-It is build with NodeJS and it utilizes the Google Maps Javascript API, Google Charts API, Google Custom Search API, and the NodeJS Google Trends API.
+It is built with NodeJS and it utilizes the Google Maps Javascript API, Google Custom Search API, Google Cloud Natural Language API, Google Charts API, the NodeJS Google Trends API and NodeJS sentiment module.

 Commands: